nkoster/gpgchat/README.md

 Simple bash script that enables a PGP (GnuPG) encrypted chat between two hosts, when the script is used on both hosts.

-You can also exchange files, encrypted, during a chat session.
+You can also transfer a file, PGP encrypted, during a chat session.

 Plus, you can execute commands, or run a shell, within a chat session.